-The latest actuarial review of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department for Education (the Department) on 9 June 2014.
-The key results of the valuation are:
+The latest actuarial review of the TPS was carried out as at 31 March 2016 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
+The valuation report was published by the Department for Education (the Department) in April 2019.